BuonHobo/tesi-triennale/Content/The implementation.md

 }
 ```

 We parse the string we get from PLATINUm into a set of parameters represented by Enums.
-In order to do this we split the string on every occurrence of the `-` character and then instantiate the Enum class using the static `valueOf(str)` method.
+In order to do this, we split the string on every occurrence of the `-` character and then instantiate the Enum class using the static `valueOf(str)` method.
 Here's an example:

 After every parameter has been parsed into the appropriate class, they are all stored inside a class that represents the whole task.
 Here's an example of the system: